-The period that follows a successful cancer treatment is called ‘remission’ and generally lasts five years.
+The time that follows a successful cancer cure is called ‘remission’ and generally lasts five years.
 The patient must be medically followed very regularly.
 Medical examinations and blood tests are executed regularly to keep an eye on the patient’s state of health.
 Often, after cancer, patients are psychologically followed by specialists because this is not an easy period for them.

 Depending on the types of cancer, possible recurrences occur in very variable delays (several weeks, months or more rarely years after the treatment) and in various locations.
 The task of oncologists is to assess the risk of recurrence as soon as possible.